na-na-hi/renget/archive/scuffedproxy.md

 -> ![Scuffed Proxy](https://i.imgur.com/MH4QxMx.png) <-

 !!! note Temporarily testing claude-3
+    Jailbreak 7: Used from 04/03 00:09 UTC - 05/03 16:03 UTC
+    Jailbreak 8: Used from 05/03 16:03 UTC - current
-    New jailbreak, send feedback.
+    Send feedback.
     Disabled "Scuffed Tense" by default on the preset, fucks the prose up.
+Simplified "Scuffed Extras" on the preset.
+Rewrote impersonation to be first-person.
     **Uptime not guaranteed.**

 > why do I keep getting backend/general errors?